koureidev/Discord-Lavalink-Music-Server/README.md

 ### ⚡ Option B – Run locally (manual setup)

+This method uses a smart script to download all necessary files and run the server.

 1.  **Install prerequisites:**
-    For the Lavalink server to run correctly, you need the Java runtime and several system libraries for audio decoding and network functionality.

-    **On Debian/Ubuntu-based systems (like Ubuntu, Lubuntu, Mint):**
-    This single command installs Java and all required libraries.
+    Install Java and other required tools for your system.

+    **On Debian/Ubuntu-based systems:**
     ```bash
-    sudo apt-get install openjdk-17-jdk libstdc++6 ffmpeg curl ca-certificates
+    sudo apt-get install openjdk-17-jdk ffmpeg gettext curl
     ```

     **On Fedora/CentOS/Rocky-based systems:**
-    This single command installs Java and all required libraries.
     ```bash
-    sudo dnf install java-17-openjdk libstdc++ ffmpeg curl ca-certificates
+    sudo dnf install java-17-openjdk ffmpeg gettext curl
     ```

-    > **Why these packages?**
-    > *   `openjdk-17-jdk`: The Java runtime environment for Lavalink.
-    > *   `libstdc++6` / `libstdc++`: The C++ standard library, critical for native MP3 decoding.
-    > *   `ffmpeg`: A powerful multimedia framework used as a fallback for wide audio format compatibility.
-    > *   `curl` & `ca-certificates`: Basic utilities for secure network requests.
-Most systems have them, but installing them ensures they are present.

 2.  **Clone the repository:**
     ```bash